akritiko/bulk_qr_generator/README.md

 ## Error Handling

-1. **File Not Found**: Ensure the input CSV file and referenced icon files exist in the specified paths.
+1. **File Not Found**: Ensure the input CSV file or icon file exists in the specified paths.
 2. **Invalid Image Format**: Only standard image formats (e.g., PNG, JPEG) are supported for icons.
 3. **Invalid CSV Format**: Verify that the CSV file follows the required structure.
+4. **Empty Inputs in Single QR Mode**: Ensure you provide valid inputs for the URL and file name.
+5. **GUI-Specific**: The program will prompt users with messages if required fields are missing or invalid.

 ---